How can parents help?

 - Give the explanation when you can, before the day of the procedure – taking into account your child’s temperament and developmental age.

 - Answer any questions that your child may have.
 If you don’t know the answer to your child’s questions try to find out (e.g. tell them that you don’t know, but together you will ask the doctor or nurse).

 - It is usually helpful to bring your child’s comfort toys or items which help them relax.
 For example a teddy, dummy, blanket, book, a phone with a favourite game.
 These familiar items are comforting.

-- It is very helpful for a child to have a parent present during a painful procedure and/or when your child wakes up after surgery.
+- It is very helpful for your child to have a parent present during a painful procedure and when your child wakes up after surgery.
 If you feel unable to be present, think about asking another adult who your child is comfortable with to be present.

 - Research has shown that distraction is helpful in reducing pain and anxiety during procedures.
 Distraction involves helping your child to focus on things other than the medical procedure; for example, blowing bubbles, looking at picture books, watching a DVD, playing an app or playing with other favourite toys, or singing familiar or silly songs.

 - Use of relaxation strategies can also be very helpful but it is important that they are practiced beforehand at home.
 There are many ways to relax.
 Some of these include:

 - guided imagery: this may involve your child picturing him/herself in a favourite place and imagining what he/she can see, hear, feel, taste and smell

 - muscle relaxation techniques: starting to relax body parts starting from the toes and working slowly up to the head (there are many apps [eg: smiling mind] and youtube clips for younger children to assist with these strategies)